hiteshpakhan/ztm_webdevelopment/I- Advanced Javascript - Part01/D- Advanced Functions/ADVANCED_FUNCTION.md

     30
     186

-now we have the function that always multiply the given value by 3
+* now we have the function that always multiply the given value by 3
+* you can use this when you have to repit specific execution